Back to Creator Lab

 Month 12: Scale or systemize, earn $2,000-$10,000+

 After a year of consistent work, you know exactly what converts.
 Top performers cross $5K-$10K.
 The ceiling depends on niche, content intensity, and whether you've built a brand beyond OnlyFans.
-This is also when working with an agency starts making financial sense.
+This is when working with an agency starts making financial sense — one male bodybuilder we manage hit $40K in his first month after we took over his DMs, content strategy, and promotion.
+Apply to B9

-Action: We shifted his strategy to the gay male audience — the primary paying market.
-Focused on fitness content with varying levels of reveal.
-Built a DM strategy around custom content and personal interaction.
-Promoted across niche Reddit subs and Twitter.
+Action: Pivoted his strategy to the gay male audience — his actual paying market.
+Built a DM and custom content system, created a content plan around his natural niche (bodybuilder personality, not just physique), and promoted across niche Reddit subs and X.

 Mistakes to Avoid